scipp/scippneutron/docs/developer/file-formats/sqw.md

 ## Overview

-SQW files are binary files that encode neutron counts both in a flexible binned format called 'pixels' and a histogram called 'DND' (or D1D through D4D for concrete cases).
+SQW files are binary files that encode neutron counts both in a flexible binned format called 'pixels' and a multidimensional histogram called 'DND' (or D1D through D4D for concrete cases).
 In addition to the data, SQW files store metadata that describe how the experiment was set up and how the data were binned.

 ### Data Blocks